 Tell me about your hobbies and things you enjoy doing in your free time.

-I’m a proud mother of 3 active kids and am learning how to be a soccer and dog mom!
-I do my best thinking when running and am often seen relaxing or cooking with a glass of wine in hand.
+I’m a mom of 3 active kids.
+I’m often seen running (sometimes between soccer fields), walking our dog, advancing my yoga practice, or cooking with a glass of wine in hand.
 None of what’s written here is possible without my husband and partner in crime.

 If you could donate $1million to any organization, what organization would it be?

-I am a board member of Girls Inc of Greater Philadelphia and Southern New Jersey.
-When not empowering all girls to be Strong, Smart and Bold, I’d invest in driving more funds to women’s health research.
+As a mom of two young girls, I’m a big advocate of Girls Inc of Greater Philadelphia and Southern New Jersey, an organization that empowers all girls to be Strong, Smart and Bold.
+I’d also invest in driving more funds to women’s health research.
 There’s so much still to learn about health as it evolves over various stages of life and different ethnicities.
 I am excited about startups and non-profit organizations investing resources into this space.